Technorati

 Technorati is a search engine and a publisher advertising platform.
 Technorati launched its ad network in 2008.
 In 2016, Synacor acquired Technorati for $3 million.

 The company's core product was previously an Internet search engine for searching blogs.
-The website stopped indexing blogs and assigning authority scores in May 2014 with the launch of its new website, which is focused on online publishing and advertising.
+The website stopped indexing blogs and assigning authority scores in 2014 with the launch of its new website, which is focused on online publishing and advertising.
 Technorati was founded by Dave Sifry, with its headquarters in San Francisco.
 Kevin Marks was the site's Principal Engineer.
 Tantek Çelik was the site's Chief Technologist.

+History

+In 2006, Debi Jones pointed out that Technorati's "State of the Blogosphere" postings, which then claimed to track 27.7 million blogs, did not take into account MySpace blogs, of which she said that there were 56 million.
+As a result, she said that the utility of Technorati as a gauge of blog popularity was questionable.
+However, Aaron Brazell pointed out that Technorati had started tracking MySpace blogs.
+That same year, Technorati teamed up with the public relations agency Edelman.
+The deal earned a lot of criticism, both on principle and as a result of Edelman's 2006 fake blog scandals.
+Edelman and Technorati officially ended the deal later in 2006.